 Let’s view the types of WordPress memberships and the purposes they serve:

 - Online learning websites that use LMS to organize and sell courses to students.
+You can catch up with LMS Hosting for a scalable & professional experience.

 - Community forums to discuss similar interests or provide answers to questions asked by other members.